max-assel/depth_img_normal_estimation/README.md

 ros2 launch depth_img_normal_estimation normal_estimation_sim.launch.py
 ```

-Depth images are expected to come in on the `/camera/depth/image_raw` topic, and
+Depth images are expected to come in on the `/camera/depth/image_raw` topic, and tunable parameters for image pre-processing can be found in the `cfg` folder.